 A vast collection of interesting trees can be found in Kew Gardens (London).
 Fastigiate Hornbeam is unique and very suitable for 3D printing ideas.
 It has many branches and they are even in width.
 As this photogrammetry scan involved more than just bark texture, Meshroom, a 3D scanning software, was slightly moody to process the images.
 It took us three attempts before we achieved the desired result.
 This object can be turned into an original pen holder or decorative lamp for example.

-Redwood Dawn – Ogre Mace
+Giant Redwood, Redwood Dawn – Ogre Mace

 Here is another beauty from Kew Gardens (London).
 This tree is very short compared to others from the Redwood collection but it strikes with its unique curves.
 If there are Ogres in this forest, they would use it as a mace, no doubt.
 More images and files for 3D printing are coming soon.
+The second image is Giant Redwood 3D scan and bake in Blender3D.

 3D Printed and Airbrushed Decorative Flower Pot Cases